-Palikū Theatre is a state-of-the-art 300-seat theatre that has been in operation since 2002 and offers a unique and affordable performance venue for students and members of the community to showcase their talents in drama, music, and dance.
-The theatre is home to the College's Theatre department, presenting student productions like "iHula," and "The Epic Voyage of Kane'apua," and is also used as a venue for music and hula ho'ike.
-For more information, call 808-235-7315, email paliku@hawaii.edu, or visit palikutheatre.com.
+Palikū Theatre is a state-of-the-art, 300-seat theatre that has been in operation since 2002 and offers a unique and affordable performance venue for students and members of the community to showcase their talents in drama, music, and dance.
+The theatre is home to the College's Theatre department, presenting student productions like "iHula" and "The Epic Voyage of Kane'apua," and it is also used as a venue for music and hula ho'ike.
+For more information, call 808-235-7315, email paliku@hawaii.edu, or visit the Palikū Theatre website (https://palikutheatre.com).